What is the digital camera fx full frame dimentiosn

 4. Wider field of view: Full frame cameras offer a wider field of view compared to crop sensor cameras, allowing you to capture more of the scene in your frame.

-See also How much zoom do you need on a digital camera
+See also How many megapixels should a digital camera have

 5. Better dynamic range: Full frame sensors have a greater dynamic range, preserving more details in both highlights and shadows for more balanced exposures.